-6.2.2 Core Values of Conduct
+5.2.1 Core Values of Conduct

-- Integrity: all members of AAU community exemplify honesty, honor and a respect for the truth in all of their dealings. - Community: all members of AAU community build and enhance their community.

-- Respect: all members of AAU community show positive regard for each other, for property and for the community. - Responsibility: all members of AAU community are given and accept a high level of responsibility to self, to others and to the community.
+- Integrity: all members of AAU community exemplify honesty, honor and a respect for truth in all of their dealings. - Community: all members of AAU community build and enhance the community. - Respect: all members of AAU community show positive regard for each other, for property and for the community. - Responsibility: all members of AAU community are given and accept a high level of responsibility to self, to others and to the community.

-6.2.3 Interpersonal Conduct in a Multicultural Environment
+5.2.2 Interpersonal Conduct in a Multicultural Environment